 While fires for cooking are not prohibited during Winter Spare the Air Alerts, consider public health and be mindful of air quality on these days.
 Consider using a gas or propane barbecue rather than a wood or charcoal-fired cooking device.

 The Wood Burning Rule does not completely ban fireplaces and wood stoves or completely prohibit wood burning in the Bay Area.
-It also does not require the replacement of existing fireplaces or woodstoves when a house is sold.
+It also does not require the replacement of existing fireplaces or woodstoves.